anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 The Common Telco NFVI is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services, including NFVI and VNFs, using OPNFV.
 OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

 Once the Common Telco NFVI Reference Models and Architectures are implemented and tested via OPNFV (Reference Implementations), commercial products adhering to these specifications can undergo an enhanced OVP’s VNF and NFVI compliance testing for establishing baseline conformance and offering interoperability.
-More details about the testing and verification requirements are found in **Chapter 08 - Compliance, Verification, and Certification**.
+More details about the testing and verification requirements are found in **Chapter 08 - Conformance, Verification, and Certification**.

 <!--
 There will be dedicated OVP hacking tracks to facilitate VNF vendor onboarding and testing.
 More information on the work and how to get involved can be found at the following links.